Project background

 Surrounded by the protected Melaleuca irbyana forest, Ebenezer Creek, the Cunningham Highway, and private property, the site faces ongoing challenges including flood-prone areas and ecological restrictions limiting future burial expansion.

-Council is now seeking feedback on the preliminary concept master plan for Warrill Park Lawn Cemetery on a range of proposed features and improvements, including natural burial areas, memorial gardens and walks, and upgraded visitor facilities.
-Your input will help shape a master plan that reflects the needs and values of our community.
+Council sought feedback on the preliminary concept master plan for Warrill Park Lawn Cemetery on a range of proposed features and improvements, including natural burial areas, memorial gardens and walks, and upgraded visitor facilities.

 The plan introduces several new proposed features to enhance the cemetery experience: